-Our first set of questions pertains to the performance appraisal system.
+Our first set of questions pertains to the performance appraisal process.

 - 1. Does the current performance appraisal process enable you to accurately evaluate the performance of your employees?
 If yes, how so?
 If not, what is missing? - 2.
 Does the current performance appraisal process create an opportunity for you to provide your employees with relevant feedback regarding their performance?
 If yes, how?
-If no, how could it be improved? - 3.
-From the perspective of a supervisor, in what ways is the current performance appraisal process easier or more difficult to use than the traditional process? - 4.
-To what degree are the consequences of poor performance and the rewards of good performance made clear to employees? - 5.
-Has your understanding of the performance appraisal system enacted under the Demo Project improved, stayed the same, or lessened over the past five years since the Demo Project was implemented?
+If no, what is missing? - 3.
+From the perspective of a supervisor, is the current performance appraisal process easier, the same as, or more difficult to use than the traditional process?
+How so? - 4.
+Does the current performance appraisal process help to differentiate between high and low performing employees? - 5.
+Do you believe that average or lower performers are given guidance on how to improve performance?
+If so, what kind of guidance are they receiving?